dstojanov8/worldwise/README.md

 - We will simply check if the user and password are correct.
 We will be _storing_ our logged in user in our **state** and we will be storing if the user is logged in or not.
 This way we can protect our application from unauthorized access.
 - We Will create a new Context where we will store that state and give the entire application three access to that state.
+- **Logout** functionality is implemented in `User.jsx` file

 # Important Components related to react-router-dom

-1. App.jsx - where all the routes are
+1. `App.jsx` - where all the routes are
-2. Sidebar.jsx - where <Outlet /> is to render all of the sub routes
+2. `Sidebar.jsx` - where <Outlet /> is to render all of the sub routes
-3. BackButton.jsx - where BACK button functionality is implemented
+3. `BackButton.jsx` - where BACK button functionality is implemented
-4. Map.jsx - where useNavigate hook is used to redirect (also useSearchParams is here used too)
+4. `Map.jsx` - where useNavigate hook is used to redirect (also useSearchParams is here used too)
-5. City.jsx (useUrlPosition.js) - where useParams and useSearchParams is used to take ULR parameters
+5. `City.jsx` (useUrlPosition.js) - where useParams and useSearchParams is used to take ULR parameters
-6. PageNav.jsx - where <NavLink /> is used to navigate pages
+6. `PageNav.jsx` - where <NavLink /> is used to navigate pages
-7. CityItem.jsx - where we use Link as a button to navigate (don't need to use useNavigate).
+7. `CityItem.jsx` - where we use Link as a button to navigate (don't need to use useNavigate).
 IMPORTANT NOTE: check how cityId and lat + lng is stored in url
+8. `Login.jsx` - where we use {replace: true} in our navigate function, important when we have navigate inside an effect (back button wont work)

 For more information search react-router-dom in project